 My children love to help knead the dough, roll it out and roll it through the pastry maker.
 For years I did it without a pastry maker, and it is possible, but it also takes a lot longer and the noodles aren’t nearly as consistent.
-I guess you can call it “rustic” style homemade chicken noodle soup.
-But part of the reason this recipe isn’t that bad to make is that you simmer the main part of the soup all day in the crock pot and just at the end you make the noodles and throw them in, so it helps spread the work out over the day.
+I guess you can call it “rustic” style chicken noodle soup with chicken thighs.
+But part of the reason this recipe isn’t that bad to make is that you simmer the main part of the soup all day in the crockpot and just at the end you make the noodles and throw them in, so it helps spread the work out over the day.

-I like to make this recipe for company and family gatherings because it’s inexpensive, everyone loves it and I usually don’t mind take a little more time than usual for company.
-Sadly enough, a lot of people have never had homemade chicken noodle soup.
+I like to make this recipe for company and family gatherings because it’s inexpensive, everyone loves it and I usually don’t mind taking a little more time than usual for company.
+Sadly enough, a lot of people have never had homemade chicken noodle soup with chicken thighs.
 I’ve also been known to make this on lazy Saturday afternoons when we’re snowed in or all stuck inside with a head cold.
 It’s a very comforting and full of nutrients.

 I love this crock pot chicken noodle soup recipe because the chicken cooks all day and gets really tender and then I make simple noodles.
 It’s so comforting and healthy and everyone loves it.